-- Recognising that looked After Children and care leavers are more vulnerable than other children, often having poorer educational outcomes; therefore, ensuring their wellbeing, safety and welfare, helping them to reach their potential which includes the looked after child who is moving on.
-The school/college will also ensure that care leavers are supported with pathways including liaison with the local authority where a personal advisor will be appointed; - All Staff / anyone who has contact with a child or young person including Governors and volunteers recognise their roles and responsibilities under SEN/D that those children/vulnerable adults in the setting may not be able to recognise abuse, abusive situations or protect themselves from significant harm and exploitation; - Recognising the needs of young carers in that they can be more vulnerable or placed at risk.
-Therefore, being able to identify young carers and ensure they are supported to help reach their potential with an understanding that staff and volunteers will need to refer into early help social care services for an assessment of their needs; - All Staff / anyone who has contact with a child or young person including Governors and volunteers are aware of the available Derbyshire Private Fostering Policy the federation has adopted and have an understanding of host families, and recognising they have a duty to notify the local Children's Social Care department if it is thought or known that a child or young person may be Privately Fostered or subject to a host family arrangement which is unclear or ambiguous; - All Staff / anyone who has contact with a child or young person including Governors and volunteers are aware of Extremism, which include the signs of, alerts to concerning behaviours, and ideologies considered to be extreme; as well as having an understanding of the British Values Agenda.
-This will include attendance at training on either Prevent/Wrap or training considered sufficient by the local authority which fulfils the requirements of the prevent Duty for schools/colleges; - All Staff / anyone who has contact with a child or young person including Governors and volunteers know about Prevent duties and will report any concerns to the Safeguarding Designated Lead in the Federation who has responsibilities under Prevent to take action, offer advice and support which may include a referral into Channel using the case pathway process; - All Staff / anyone who has contact with a child or young person including Governors and volunteers should recognise that children are capable of abusing other children or their peers, working to reduce and eliminate such behaviour in their setting. - All Staff / anyone who has contact with a child or young person including Governors and volunteers should recognise what is child sexual exploitation and trafficking and know that they should seek advice and how to report any issues / incidents: - All Staff / anyone who has contact with a child or young person including Governors and volunteers should recognise a child may be criminally exploited or involved in gang culture and should seek advice and report any issues /incidents; - When using reasonable force this is in line with national guidelines and takes into account individual pupil needs and risk management /care plans and in particular with regard to SEN/D;

-- All Staff / anyone who has contact with a child or young person including Governors and volunteers should recognise homelessness and the impact of the pupil facing homelessness, or who is homeless; - The Federation recognises the importance of learning from national and local Serious Case Reviews and Thematic Learning Reviews.
+- All Staff are aware of the available Derbyshire school/college Private Fostering Policy and have an understanding of host families, and recognising they have a duty to notify the local Children's Social Care department if it is thought or known that a child or young person may be Privately Fostered or subject to a host family arrangement which is unclear or ambiguous; - All Staff are aware of Extremism, which include the signs of, alerts to concerning behaviours, and ideologies considered to be extreme; as well as having an understanding of the British Values Agenda.
+This will include attendance at training on either Prevent/Wrap or training considered sufficient by the local authority which fulfils the requirements of the prevent Duty for schools/colleges; - All Staff know about Prevent duties and will report any concerns to the Safeguarding Designated Lead in the school who has responsibilities under Prevent to take action, offer advice and support which may include a referral into Channel using the case pathway process; - All Staff should recognise that children are capable of abusing other children or their peers, working to reduce and eliminate such behaviour in their setting. - All Staff should recognise what is child sexual exploitation and trafficking and know that they should seek advice and how to report any issues / incidents: - All Staff should recognise a child may be criminally exploited or involved in gang culture and should seek advice and report any issues /incidents; - When using reasonable force this is in line with national guidelines and takes into account individual pupil needs and risk management /care plans and in particular with regard to SEN/D; - All Staff should recognise homelessness and the impact of the pupil facing homelessness, or who is homeless; - This School/setting recognises the importance of learning from national and local Serious Case Reviews and Thematic Learning Reviews.
 We are aware of the impact this has on how we carry out our Safeguarding and Child Protection responsibilities and roles.
+A summary of learning for schools is available in this policy appendices D.